Equality and Meritocracy

 Updated: Jun 25

-The only equality that I think exists in a honest democracy, is the equality of law.
-This is the only equality that should, in my opinion, disable the individuality of the masses, in the field of law.
+The only equality that I think exists in an honest democracy is the equality of rights and of law.
+In the field of law, this is the only equality that should, in my opinion, disable the individuality of the masses.
+And as such, a honest democracy is a meritocracy.

-If indeed the law viewed and treated people in accordance to their different capacities and personalities, an autocracy of some sort will be created eventually, because those with the favored capacities and personalities would be far greater privileged and protected by the law, than those who have low or disliked capacities and personalities.
+If the law viewed and treated people in accordance to their different capacities and personalities, an autocracy of some sort would eventually be created, because those with the favored capacities and personalities would be far more privileged and protected by the law than those who have low or disliked capacities and personalities.

 This is why saying that we are all the same in the eyes of the law and in the eyes of opportunity is good only for these aspects, but potentially horrible in any other aspect of life.
 This is where I, as an individualist, draw the line of my individualist beliefs.